Discover more from Frederick R. Smith Speaks

 Chisholm and his associates have been working diligently for a worldwide socialistic system, and their prime instrument is the United Nations.
 So, Chisholm found his way to become the leader of the World Health Organization, an organ of the United Nations.

-In the typical left-wing smear move, the Wikipedia website says that “Religious and other conservative writers and groups have accused Chisholm of being a Marxist or a Communist or subversive.”
+In the typical left-wing smear move, the Wikipedia website says t“Religious and other conservative writers and groups have accused Chisholm of being a Marxist or a Communist or subversive.”
 Well, the facts sure confirm that assertion!
 Here is a puff piece:

 For the one closing overarching question: how many are in the upper stratosphere of wealth and possession of the elite who espouse equal distribution?
 Plenty.